svec/CarND-LaneLines-P1/P1-writeup.md

 My pipeline performed well for all the instructor-provided images, and the `solidWhiteRight.mp4` and `solidYellowLeft.mp4` video files.

 The lane lines found were relatively accurate.
-If a self-driving car

 The `challenge.mp4` video provided some, well, challenges.